lampajr/model-registry-storage-initializer/README.md

 You will then send an inference request to your deployed model in order to get a prediction for the class of iris plant your request corresponds to.

-Since your model is being deployed as an InferenceService, not a raw Kubernetes Service, you just need to provide the storage location of the model using the `model-registry://` URI format and it gets some super powers out of the box 🚀.
+Since your model is being deployed as an InferenceService, not a raw Kubernetes Service, you just need to provide the storage location of the model using the `model-registry://` URI format and it gets some super powers out of the box.

 #### Index the `Model` into the registry